archit0712/PDF_to_database_pipeline/README.md

-# cis6930fa24 -- Project 0 -- Incident Report **Process**ing
+# cis6930fa24 -- Project 0 -- Incident Report Processing

 Name: Archit Mittal

 # Project Description
-This project **process**es incident reports from a PDF file, extracts relevant data such as incident date, time, location, and nature, and stores it in a SQLite database.
+This project processes incident reports from a PDF file, extracts relevant data such as incident date, time, location, and nature, and stores it in a SQLite database.
 The project provides a summary of the incidents by categorizing them based on the "Nature" field, sorted alphabetically and case-sensitively, and outputs the result in a specific format.

 # How to install
 Install the necessary dependencies using `pipenv`: